Pelvic Floor Physical Therapy in Oakland, CA

 Have you been told surgery and medication are the only options?

-It depends on many factors, but if your therapist reasons that you are appropriate for physical therapy, then you can expect significant results with six visits within a three month timeline.
+If your therapist determines you are appropriate for pelvic floor physical therapy, you can expect meaningful results within six visits over a three-month timeline.

-If you need additional support, you and your therapist will know by the first four weeks of working together.
-We are also trained to guide you to the appropriate care outside of PT, to improve your physical therapy outcomes.
+If you need additional support, you and your therapist will know within the first four weeks of working together.

-Unlike surgery or medication, there are no adverse risks with PT.
-The doctors of physical therapy at Bodyful PT are licensed by the Federation of State Boards of Physical Therapy, thus they meet the standards to triage your complaints, screen for symptoms that are not primarily muscular in nature, and refer you to your doctor if necessary.
+Unlike surgery or medication, there are no adverse risks with physical therapy.
+The doctors of physical therapy at Bodyful PT are licensed by the Federation of State Boards of Physical Therapy.
+This means we meet national standards to:

 Your physical therapist is also happy to help you find a trusted psychotherapist.